Q&A on the Ofsted register

 Q: How long does the registration process for the voluntary part of the OCR take?

-Q: How much it cost for nanny to be registered?
+Q: How much does it cost for nanny to be registered?

-A: Registration costs £103*, which includes the cost of a CRB check.
+A: Registration costs £103*, this does not include the cost of the DBS check.
 The annual cost of renewal is £103*.

 Q: Who should be expected to cover the cost?

 A: The parents benefit financially and as a result they often end up covering the cost.
 However, it could be argued that as the registration gains momentum nannies may be perceived as more employable, and so in the future may be expected to foot the bill.
 Be aware that if the parents do pay for the registration it is considered a benefit in kind and should be declared as such.

 Q: Can the childcare vouchers be applied retrospectively?